amlt-by-coinfirm/AMLT-Report-oracle/docs/IBaseAMLOracle.md

-Emitted when an account deposit funds to itself.
+Emitted when an account deposits funds to itself.

 ### `Withdrawn(address account, uint256 amount)`